Almobarmij/YVTWP-doc/index.md

 ##Importing Feed

 After selecting the feed type and filling tabs accordingly, you can click `Save and Import feed` to start the import.
 This will show the list of found videos (except for single video import) with pagination if necessary.
-If you chose to do a bulk import, you'll be redirected the a screen showing the import progress.
+If you chose to do a bulk import, you'll be redirected the screen showing the import progress.

 If a video already exists, it will have a label next to the video title.
 You can also customize which video details you want to show on screen and how many videos to use for the pagination.